What is being planned?

-Located on the ground floor, achieved by the transformation of an underutilised bar area and associated space into a modern.
-The open plan library offer will include a children’s area.
+Located on the ground floor, achieved by the transformation of an underutilised bar area and associated spaces, the new open plan library will also include a children’s area.
 The library will operate as part of the existing network of LiveWire libraries across Warrington.

 When will the library be open for use?